Please ensure Javascript is enabled for purposes of website accessibility

 Disabled student or not, most people will struggle with their mental health at some point throughout uni- it's really important to check in with yourself, your friends, and your housemates as they become your little uni family!

-Your health is your number 1 priority
+Your health is your number one priority

 Look after yourself